RockFrameworks/dustjs/examples/basic-browser/README.md

 Then load `index.html` in your browser.

 This example shows how to simply load Dust using script tags.
 Templates are stored in the **views** directory and are then compiled to a single script file that is included on the page.

+in branch 'develop':
+added the normal use of dust